Bowers Museum: Management

 The Bowers Museum is a nonprofit, tax-exempt 501(c)(3) organization.
 The museums' exhibitions, programming, and operations are member supported and funded through contributions from individuals, corporations, and foundations.
 Significant funding is also provided by an annual grant from the city of Santa Ana.

 A board of governors consisting of 32 members governs the museum.
 The current chairman of the board is Anne Shih.
-Peter C. Keller, Ph.D., has been president of the Bowers since 1991.
+Dr. Sean O'Harrow was instated (August 2023) as president and CEO following the passing of Peter C. Keller, Ph.D.
+(November 2022), who had been president of the Bowers since 1991.